 - 1. Navigate to the Configure > Network Connections > Network Interfaces page on the WebUI. - 2.
 Click on the bridge that you want to edit, the bridge details are expanded. - 3.
 Click on the bridge Edit button that is located next to the Enable / Disable toggle buttons. - 4.
-Select which interface will serve as the primary interface for the new bridge. - 5.
-Change the bridge details as required. - Click the Update button to finalize the edit process.
+Select which interface will serve as the primary interface for the new bridge. - Change the bridge details as required.
+For more information about the available fields, see Create a bridge. - Click the Update button to finalize the edit process.
 Updating the bridge temporarily interrupt network activity on this interface.